Four thousand run from the bulls in Virginia event

 About 8,000 people came to watch the runs, said Rob Dickens, co-founder and chief operating officer of the Boston-based Great Bull Run.
 Most of those who signed up were 18 to 40 years old, and about 40 percent were women.

-At least one runner suffered an injury that required a trip to a hospital.
-Another went to see a medic after being knocked down and stepped on by other runners.
+Two runners were taken to the hospital with concussion-like symptoms, according to Great Bull Run.
+One other runner saw a medic after being knocked down and stepped on by other participants.

-Every participant in the race had to sign a waiver, absolving the organizers of liability should they be injured.
+Every participant in the race had to sign a waiver, absolving the organizers of liability in case of injury.

 Dickens said it was “doing something dangerous and living to tell the tale” that draws participants to the event.